Dr James Dunk

 Partisan, dir.
 Ariel Kleiman, in Arts Update, no. 101.

-I am a postdoctoral fellow in the Department of History at the University of Sydney, working on histories of planetary health, depth psychology, and human ecology.
+I was a research fellow in the School of Humanities at the University of Sydney, working on histories of planetary health, depth psychology, and human ecology.

 I managed the the laureate research program Race and Ethnicity in the Global South, led by Professor Warwick Anderson.